beejjorgensen/bgc/src/bgc_part_1200_types_4.md

 ### `_Atomic`

-This is an optional C feature that we'll talk about another time.
+This is an optional C feature that we'll talk about in [the Atomics chapter](#chapter-atomics).

 ## Storage-Class Specifiers